In the Aftermath: Plot

-An angel nursing a large egg is sent to an irradiated earth, with orders to see if mankind can be saved.
+An angel nursing a large egg is sent to an irradiated earth by her older brother Jonathan, with orders to see if mankind can be saved.
 On earth, two surviving soldiers, Frank and Goose, scavenge for supplies, oxygen, and water.
-The two become injured during a confrontation with a scavenger, and Goose is shot and killed.
-As Frank struggles to survive, the angel appears to him in a vision, as she grapples with the consequences of using her power to rescue a human race that may not deserve to be saved.
+Goose finds a mysterious feather fall from the sky, but Frank tells him to just continue onward.
+They find an abandoned building and Frank goes further in.
+Frank runs into a reclusive and violent soldier.
+The recluse knocks Frank out and steals his hazmat suit.
+Soon after, the recluse impersonates Frank and extorts Goose.
+Goose is shot dead and Frank carries his body to an isolated shelter.
+As Frank struggles to survive, the angel appears to him in a vision, as she then deliberates the consequences of using her power to rescue the human race.